|

 ·Unknown

-source or destination IP or IPv6 address.
-Use the
+with an unknown source or destination IP or IPv6 address.
+Use

 Configure

-enter known IP addresses.
-This alarm type is useful for detecting
+button to enter known IP addresses.
+This alarm type is useful for

-unauthorized IP connections behind a corporate firewall.
-Use of
+detecting unauthorized IP connections behind a corporate firewall.

-IPv6 addresses requires Windows XP or higher and that the IPv6
+Use of IPv6 addresses requires Windows XP or higher and that the

 ·Rogue